korkutlab/imogimap/README.md

 # imogene
-#imogene is an R package that assesses user-provided genomic profiles against a curated list of immune checkpoints and identifies combinations that have noteworthy synergistic associations with tumor intrinsic immune processes.
+imogene is an R package that assesses user-provided genomic profiles against a curated list of immune checkpoints and identifies combinations that have noteworthy synergistic associations with tumor intrinsic immune processes.
 In the absence of user-provided data, Imogene uses number of API functions to assess TCGA mRNA data via publicly available CBioPortal repositories.

-#Some imogene functions import cBioPortalData, dplyr, tidyr libraries.

-#To install from github
+# Quick Start

+# Installation
 install_github('bozorgui/imogene')

+# Note

+Some imogene functions import cBioPortalData, dplyr, tidyr libraries.

-# ----------Use with sample data --------------
+# example Use with sample data

 df <- im_cor(cotarget = "BRAF",
   checkpoint = "CD276",